Last Updated on September 22, 2025 by Packoi Team

 start with a low minimum order quantity

-Key Features of the Amazon Frustration-Free Packaging Program
+Key Features of the Amazon Frutation-Free Packaging Program

 Here are the key aspects that make this program stand out from the others:

-2. Easy-to-open packaging: Products in this program must be easy to open without box cutter tools or any other.
+- Easy-to-open packaging: Products in this program must be easy to open without a box cutter tool or any other.

 Is frustration-free packaging good for your business?
-The benefits below will help you decide whether you should transition to this packaging approach.
+The benefits below will help you decide to transition to this packaging approach.

 1. Improved Customer Experience

-FFP eliminates the issue of complex packaging.
-This gives customers a smoother unboxing experience.
-If your customers can open their product packaging within 120 seconds without tools, then they are likely to come back for more business.
+FFP eliminates the issue of complex packaging, giving customers a smoother unboxing experience.
+If your customers can open their product packaging within 120 seconds without tools, they are likely to come back for more business.
+Additionally, they are likely to recommend your brand to their friends, which in turn leads to increased sales.

-So, ensure you provide a hassle-free unboxing experience to your customers and they’ll spread the word about your brand as they come back for more.
+So, ensure you provide a hassle-free unboxing experience to your customers, and they’ll spread the word about your brand as they return for more.

 2. Positive Brand Perception